chrisdembia/yeadon/README.rst

 Installing
 ==========

-This package was developed for Python 2.7 and Python 3.3+.
+This package was developed for Python 3.7+.

 Dependencies
 ------------